bemao/sha/README.md

 # sha
 Python implementation of SHA1 and SHA256 algorithms (no external dependencies).

-This was done mostly for academic purposes.
+This was done for academic purposes.
 For production hashing, existing libraries (e.g. `hashlib`) are faster and provide more options.

-See related blog post here.
+See related blog post [here](https://bryanjohns.substack.com/p/bits-bytes-and-hex-digits).

 ### Usage
 ```